GRAVITATION

 Speed for an observer at \(\infty\)

-and is calculated using the Cartesian coordinates \(x\), \(y\), and \(z\) obtained by numerical integration of the parametric equations.
+which is calculated using the values \(r\), \(\theta\), \(\phi\), and \(t\) obtained by numerically integrating the parametric equations.

 Actual physical speed

-The actual physical speed of a physical object according to its proper time \(\tau\) can be measured locally by a Zero Angular Momentum Observer (ZAMO), and is written as:
+The actual physical speed of a physical object as a function of its proper time \(\tau\) can be measured locally by an observer with zero angular momentum (Zero Angular Momentum Observer – ZAMO).

-\(v_{phys}\) is calculated using the values \(r\), \(\theta\), \(\varphi\) and \(t\) obtained by numerical integration of the parametric equations.
+and are calculated using the values \(r\), \(\theta\), \(\varphi\), and \(t\) obtained by numerically integrating the parametric equations.

 The value \(\varepsilon/c^2=1.000001\) is, for example, that of an asteroid or star with a speed \(v_{\infty}\simeq 400\ km/s\).
-The maximum physical speed of this object (see trajectory figure above), for a ZAMO is \(\simeq 194\ 000\ km/s\) at its closest point to the black hole, compared to the maximum speed observed “from infinity,” which is \(\simeq 146\ 000\ km/s\).
+The maximum physical speed of this object (see trajectory figure above), for a ZAMO is \(\simeq 207\ 000\ km/s\) at its closest point to the black hole, compared to the maximum speed observed “from infinity,” which is \(\simeq 146\ 000\ km/s\).

-On the unstable orbit seen above, the physical speed of the asteroid or star oscillates between \(\simeq 190\ 000\ km/s\) and \(\simeq 194\ 000\ km/s\).
+On the unstable orbit seen above, the physical speed of the asteroid or star oscillates between \(\simeq 205\ 000\ km/s\) and \(\simeq 207\ 000\ km/s\).

-Plot of observer and physical speeds a/m = 0.95 ε/c² = 1.000001 clz/(mε) = -1.9 M = solar mass
+Plots of observer and physical speeds a/m = 0.95 ε/c² = 1.000001 clz/(mε) = -1.9

 Plots of speeds